read_from

 Safety

-2. name must be a valid, non-NULL, nul-terminated string.
-It must also live until executableis freed.
+executablemust be the result ofexecutable_from_quilnamemust be a valid, non-NULL, nul-terminated string.
+It must also live untilexecutableis freed.

 Example